-Along with offering DEGREE E-FORCE as the illocutionary force operator for exclamatives, Rett advocates the degree restriction and the evaluativity restriction on wh-exclamatives.
+Along with offering DEGREE E-FORCE as the illocutionary force operator for exclamatives, Rett advocates The Degree Restriction and The Evaluativity Restriction on wh-exclamatives.
 The prior one restricts exclamatives to always having a degree reading and dismisses the idea that non-degree readings of wh-exclamatives exist.
 The latter defends the idea that exclamatives exceed the contextually standard scale, expressing surprise at a higher degree.
 The evaluativity restriction says - in a context where Rajiv did not expect Sima to be 4 ft. tall, but he finds out Sima to be actually 4.6 ft. tall, he cannot express surprise in this case.
 This is because 4.6 ft. is considered to be a short height universally.
-Therefore, the evaluativity restriction claims that an exclamative utterance that is expressively correct must surpass the contextually set standard.
+Therefore, the evaluativity restriction claims that an exclamative utterance must surpass the contextually set standard to be expressively correct.

 As for the degree restriction, follow the English example in (4).
 It is uttered in a context where the speaker expresses surprise at the number of languages Mimi speaks.
-Though it lacks an overt numeral degree morphology, (4) will have an amount or quantity reading (Rett 2008a, b, 2011).
-Rett builds her ground of analysis by proposing a null QUANTITY2 operator (Cresswell 1976) which covertly supplies the degree reading of quantity for (4).
+Though it lacks an overt numeral degree morphology, (4) will have an amount or quantity reading (Rett, 2008a, b, 2011).
+Rett builds her ground of analysis by proposing a null QUANTITY2 operator (Cresswell, 1976) which covertly supplies the degree reading of quantity for (4).

 (4) (My,) What language(s) Mimi speaks!

-(Rett 2008a: 604)
+(Rett, 2008a: 604)

-(4) in Rett's theory also gets a gradable interpretation in a context where the speaker is surprised to know that the languages Mimi speak are exotic to a higher degree.
-This gradable interpretation of (4) is achieved by assuming that (4) has a covert gradable predicate \mathbb{P} , the value of which is contextually assigned (Milner 1978; Gérard 1980; Gutiérrez-Rexach 1996; Villalba 2003; Miró 2006).
-This theory, however, rejects the idea that exclamatives can have individual reading i.e., (4) cannot be uttered to express surprise in a context where Mimi speaks a specific language (say Spanish).
+(4) in Rett's theory also gets a gradable interpretation in a context where the languages Mimi speaks are exotic to a higher degree, and the speaker is surprised that Mimi speaks them.
+The gradable reading of (4) is achieved by assuming that (4) has a covert gradable predicate \mathbb{P} , and the value of it is contextually assigned (Milner, 1978; Gérard, 1980; Gutiérrez-Rexach, 1996; Villalba, 2003; Miró, 2006).
+This theory, however, rejects the idea that exclamatives can have individual reading i.e., (4) cannot express surprise in a context where Mimi speaks a specific language (say Spanish).
 However, Banerjee (2022) cites that Bangla wh-exclamatives do receive an individual reading depending on the context.
-Another point noted in Banerjee (2022) is that the degree theory does not consider the manner readings of how-exclamatives.
-How in English ranges over both manner and evaluatives.3 However, Rett claims that since manners do not receive a degree interpretation, they cannot occur in exclamative contexts.
-Therefore, while uttered in an exclamative context, (5) will only receive an interpretation where Buck rode his horse beautifully, dangerously etc., but never bare-backed or saddled.
+Another point noted in Banerjee (2022) is that the degree theory does not consider the manner readings of 'how'-exclamatives.
+'How' in English ranges over both manner and evaluatives.3 However, Rett claims that since manners do not receive a degree interpretation, they cannot occur in exclamative contexts.
+Therefore, (5) will only receive an interpretation where Buck rode his horse beautifully, dangerously etc., but never bare-backed or saddled.